100 Years of History

 Jack Hurley was a Vietnam veteran and jet pilot from Omaha with a BS from University of Omaha and MS from Trinity College.
 He was selected as pastor with a 3/4 congregational vote and a unanimous elder vote in August 1982.

-Mr. Rahn, whose wife was a principal, was hired to run Union Christian Academy as an approved church ministry in 1980.
-By 1983, its support waned, with discussion about moving it to the telephone building.
-The congregation ultimately voted to close it in 1984.
+The new Sunday School was completed in 1983.
+Mr. Rahn, whose wife was a principal, ran Union Christian Academy as a church ministry in 1980.
+Its support waned, however, and there was discussion about moving it to the telephone building, but the congregation ultimately voted to close it in 1984.

-The new Sunday School building, discussed ten years earlier, was completed in 1983.
-The church received an inheritance of $400,000 in 1984, prompting discussion of purchasing property on the mainland.
-In 1986, property consisting of 16 acres between Hilliard Boulevard and Beach Avenue was deeded for $150,000 and plans were drawn.
+In 1984, the church received an inheritance of $400,000, prompting discussion of purchasing property on the mainland.
+Property consisting of 16 acres between Hilliard Boulevard and Beach Avenue was deeded for $150,000 and plans were drawn in 1986.

 In October 1987, Hurley addressed the congregation regarding governance, presenting elder governance as biblical.
 A revised constitution was approved in February 1988, but division grew.
 Hurley proposed a relationship with a Marlton church through joint fellowship and special speakers.

-Despite all that transpired, trustee Doris Marine, who spearheaded the dissenters, noted, “I cannot say Mr. Hurley is all wrong.
+Following their leave, the congregation worked to keep unity to ensure the church would continue serving its community.
+However, trustee Doris Marine, who spearheaded the dissenters, noted, “I cannot say Mr. Hurley is all wrong.
 He is a wonderful Bible teacher.
 His gift is teaching.
 He studies the Hebrew and the Greek and is continually researching.”

 1990s